Playford 2000

 From Maggot Pie, the first new collection of English Country Dances produced by Cecil Sharp's “Folk” revival.

-A Scottish dance written by an Australian, Jeff Green, but with nothing in it that a dancer of Playford's time would not be familiar with.
+A Scottish dance written by an Australian, Jeff Green, but with nothing in it that a dancer of Playford's time would be unfamiliar with.

 Unrequited Love